SCSC Skating Programs

 The Sunshine Coast Skating Club offers youth programming in "learn to skate" CanSkate, "learn/improve hockey skating skills" CanPowerSkate, "learn to figure skate" Jr Academy and STAR (learn to compete in figure skating).

 For program descriptions please below

 CANSKATE IS THE LEARN TO SKATE PROGRAM WHICH ALL OTHERS ARE MEASURED AGAINST.

 CanSkate offers the best curriculum in Canada.
 Our flagship learn-to-skate program has taught millions of Canadians to reach their recreational and competitive goals on the ice.

-The CanSkate program is geared to beginners of all ages…children, adults, newcomers to Canada and athletes with a disability (AWAD).
+The CanSkate program is geared to children aged 4-12.
 Whether you are looking to improve basic skating skills for figure skating, hockey, ringette or speed skating, or wish to skate for recreation, fitness or fun, CanSkate will get you there.